nwickel/mixed_models/README.md

 `bookdown` accompanying the course that contain the slides and exercises.
 This is still work in progress and not done, yet!

-You can find the rendered version at https://nwickel.github.io/mixed_models/.

 # TODOs